Musicology & Ethnomusicology

 Michael Birenbaum Quintero (NYU), Associate Professor and Department Chair: Latin American music, Hip Hop, cultural politics and race.

-Victor Coelho (UCLA), Professor: early music and performance; popular music; Director, Center for Early Music Studies.
+Victor Coelho (UCLA), Professor: early music and performance; popular music; Director, Early Music Studies.

 Brita Heimarck (Cornell), Associate Professor: Bali, sacred music of India, politics, mysticism.